 We need to share your details with a limited number of other organisations in order to effectively provides our products and services to you.
 When we share your information, we only do so in accordance with our legal data protection and privacy obligations.

 Your information may be disclosed to:

-Marketing and feedback email providers (currently Mailchimp, Advocately, G2Crowd)
+- Marketing attribution and feedback email providers (currently Mailchimp, Advocately, G2Crowd, Hubspot)